 By: Sarah Hudes What if I told you that the shirt you are wearing right now was stitched together by the hands of suffering child laborers in Bangladesh?
 Or that your favorite clothing store produces their clothes in dangerous garment factories in Cambodia?
 Would you rethink where you bought your clothes?
-While our morality answers yes, people still continue buying […]
+While our morality answers yes, people still continue buying clothes produced by underpaid labor.
+Because of these clothes’ alluringly low price tags, most people are able to block out of their minds the cold hard facts—innocent human beings are suffering.
+People are inherently selfish; it is human nature to be more inclined to care about their own lives than others.
+Regardless, it is unacceptable to risk human lives in […]

 By: Bharati Ganesh The first Presidential debate of the 2016 election season was held on September 26 at Hofstra University in Hempstead, New York.
-Media coverage of the […]
+Media coverage of the debate was incessant, and millions of viewers tuned in.
+Here is a roundup of some memorable and interesting moments from the debate.
+Donald Trump defends birtherism Moderator Lester Holt asked […]

 The security of athletes and spectators should be the number one priority, and keeping the Olympics in Rio, where the political climate is unstable and the Zika virus is running rampant, is no way to protect anyone’s wellbeing.